pernalin/pernalin.github.io/_posts/2015-04-14-laravel-on-hostgator.md

 ### Signup for a Web Hosting Service
 I've assumed that you have already signed up for a hosting account.
 If you don't, then go ahead and get one!
 Here's a link to [HostGator](http://secure.hostgator.com/~affiliat/cgi-bin/affiliates/clickthru.cgi?id=).
-You can also use the coupone code: DeployQuick to get a discount.
+You can also use the coupone code: *QuickDeploy* to get a discount.

 ### Connect to your hosting account terminal
 You can use any SSH client to access your hosting service account terminal.
 In my case I use [PuTTY](http://www